 An accounting system that uses the Accrual Basis method of accounting tracks these receivables and payables and uses them to evaluate a company's financial position.
-The accrual basis method specifies that revenues and expenses are recognized in the period in which the transactions occur, rather than in the period in which cash changes hands.
-This helps you more accurately understand the true profitability of the business in each period.
+The accrual basis method specifies that revenues and expenses are recognized when the activity occurs.
+This helps you accurately understand the true profitability of the business in each period.
 Assets, liabilities, income, and expenses are entered when you know about them, and they are used to identify what cash you need on hand to meet both current and known future obligations.